The city on the beach in Brazil

 Brazil Interest Rate Data

-Central Bank sticks to previously announced forward guidance: At its 18–19 March meeting, the Monetary Policy Committee (COPOM) of the Central Bank of Brazil (BCB) increased its SELIC rate by 100 basis points to 14.25%.
-This marked the third consecutive 100 basis point rise, and brought the cumulative hikes to 375 basis points since September 2024.
-The decision was again unanimous and had been priced in by markets as the BCB stuck to the forward guidance from its December meeting.
+Central Bank hikes rates to near 20-year high: At its 6–7 May meeting, the Monetary Policy Committee (COPOM) of the Central Bank of Brazil (BCB) increased its SELIC rate by 50 basis points to 14.75%—the highest level in nearly two decades.
+The rise, which followed March’s 100 basis point hike, marked a slowdown in the tightening pace and brought the cumulative hikes to 425 basis points since the current tightening cycle started in September 2024.
+The decision was once again unanimous and had been largely priced in by markets, as the Bank stuck to the forward guidance from its March meeting.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Brazilian interest rate projections for the next ten years from a panel of 30 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Brazilian interest rate.